Multivariate risk measures: a constructive approach based on selections: Dual representation

 \subsection{Weak-star convergence and dual representation}

 It is known \citep[Th.~4.3]{joh70} that a sequence of functions from a Lipschitz space with values in a Banach space $E$ weak-star converges if and only if the norms of the functions are uniformly bounded and their values at each given argument weak-star converge in $E$.
 Note that the weak convergence in Lipschitz spaces has not yet been characterised, see \cite{han97}.
 In our case $E=L^p(\R)$.
-In view of Lemma~\ref{lemma:lip-space}, the sequence $\X_n$ weak-star converges to $\X$ if and only if \\ i) $\|\sup_{u\in\gc_1}|h_{\X_n}(u)|\|_p$ are uniformly bounded in $n$;\\ ii) for each $Y\in\sel^\infty(\gc_1)$, $h_{\X_n}(Y)$ converges to $h_\X(Y)$ weakly in $L^p(\R)$ in case $p\in[1,\infty)$ and in probability in case $p=\infty$.
+Thus, the sequence $\X_n$ weak-star converges to $\X$ if and only if \\ i) $\|h_{\X_n}\|_L$ are uniformly bounded in $n$;\\ ii) for each $Y\in\sel^\infty(\gc_1)$, $h_{\X_n}(Y)$ converges to $h_\X(Y)$ weakly in $L^p(\R)$ if $p\in[1,\infty)$ and in probability if $p=\infty$.